obsidianmd/obsidian-help/en/Obsidian Sync/Collaborating on a shared vault.md

 If multiple users are editing the same file at the same time, [[Troubleshoot Obsidian Sync#Conflict resolution|changes will be merged]] during the syncing process.
 Changes can be viewed and restored using [[Version history]].

 ![[version-history-collaboration.png]]

+### Limitations

+Be aware that Obsidian Sync has [[Sync limitations|Limitations]] that may affect your team:

+- The maximum number of collaborators on a shared vault is 10 users.
+- The maximum file size for attachments is 200 MB.